 Soak in the beauty of this outstanding island and the colourful masterpieces at my five favourite sunset places in Gran Canaria.

 Try to arrive at least 20 minutes better, half an hour before sunset, to find parking and the best spot for watching the breathtaking sunset.
-Don’t leave too early after sundown and watch the changing sky, the twilight, and even more intense colours.
+Don’t leave too early after sundown; watch the changing sky, twilight, and even more intense colours.

 We always stay roughly 20 minutes longer to enjoy the jaw-dropping twilight scenery.
 Sunrise sunset times Gran Canaria

-Do you wish to know the best time - the best beaches - the best hikes, check out my additional articles.
+If you wish to know the best time - the best beaches - and the best hikes, check out my additional articles.

 We spent an entire month in the south close to the sea.
 My brother instead had chosen a hotel in the heart of Gran Canaria.
 He mentioned it was perfect for watching outstanding sunrises and sunsets and also in proximity to Roque Nublo and Pico de la Nieves.
 Some of the best hiking trails of Gran Canaria are situated here.
 Hotels in San Bartolomé de Tirajana via booking.com